 20 drops black spruce essential oil

-This holiday blend fills any room with the scent of a fresh Christmas tree farm.
-It’s perfect for those who have artificial trees or who just want to fill the house with the fresh, organic scent of real greenery.
+This blend fills the air with the scent of a fresh Christmas tree farm.
+It’s the perfect DIY Christmas room spray for those who have artificial trees or to imbue your home the with the organic scent of holiday greenery.

 Spiced Cider Room Spray